 - Intensive experiential learning activities

-The BS programs starts with BCHM 1014, our First Year Experience in Biochemistry course, where students are assisted by peer mentors, and learn about modern research approaches and careers.
-Our second year course, BCHM 2114, is designed to help students master quantitative reasoning skills needed for success in upper level science courses.
-BCHM 4115-4116 is our year-long majors biochemistry course which introduces advanced concepts, problem-solving approaches, data analysis and experimental design.
-Our capstone, six-credit Biochemistry laboratory course (BCHM 4124) is taught by Faculty dedicated to helping students master both the understanding of concepts and expertise required for biochemical experimentation.
+The BS programs starts with Introduction to Biochemistry (BCHM 1014), our First Year Experience in Biochemistry course, where students are assisted by peer mentors, and learn about modern research approaches and careers.
+Our second year course, Biochemical Calculations (BCHM 2114), is designed to help students master quantitative reasoning skills needed for success in upper level science courses.
+General Biochemistry (BCHM 4115-4116) is our year-long majors biochemistry course which introduces advanced concepts, problem-solving approaches, data analysis and experimental design.
+Our capstone, six-credit Biochemistry laboratory course (BCHM 4124) is taught by faculty dedicated to helping students master both the understanding of concepts and expertise required for biochemical experimentation.